erikpukinskis/issue-bond/README.md

   "cut studs to length" )
 //...

-// and then there will be some way to mature the bond and pay out the investor here...
+// and then there will be some way to mature the bond and pay out the investor here... no need to write that code until we have more revenue than expenses.

 ```